sudorook/archlinux/README.md

 11. Install packages for programming and software development.

+12. Install AUR packages for programming and software development.

-12. Install extra GTK applications from [extra.list](packages/extra.list).
+13. Install extra GTK applications from [extra.list](packages/extra.list).

-13. Install extra KDE (Qt) applications from [extra-kde.list](packages/extra-kde.list).
+14. Install extra KDE (Qt) applications from [extra-kde.list](packages/extra-kde.list).

-14. Install game system emulators.
+15. Install game system emulators.

-15. Install Virt-Manager and tools for using KVM virtualization.
+16. Install Virt-Manager and tools for using KVM virtualization.

-16. Install packages for Linux guests to enable host-to-guest sharing and adjustable display resolution.
+17. Install packages for Linux guests to enable host-to-guest sharing and adjustable display resolution.

-17. Install IRC, email, and other messaging clients.
+18. Install IRC, email, and other messaging clients.

-18. Install MinGW for Windows/Linux cross-platform compilation.
+19. Install MinGW for Windows/Linux cross-platform compilation.

-19. Install applications for playing music (`mpd`, `ncmcpp`, `strawberry`), computing replaygain (`ffmpeg`), tagging metadata (`beets`), and using Pandora (`pianobar`).
+20. Install applications for playing music (`mpd`, `ncmcpp`, `strawberry`), computing replaygain (`ffmpeg`), tagging metadata (`beets`), and using Pandora (`pianobar`).

-20. Install CUPS, drivers, and applications for handling printers.
+21. Install CUPS, drivers, and applications for handling printers.

-21. Install PipeWire for A/V handling (replaces PulseAudio, ALSA, etc.).
+22. Install PipeWire for A/V handling (replaces PulseAudio, ALSA, etc.).

-22. Install TeX libraries and Font Awesome icons.
+23. Install TeX libraries and Font Awesome icons.

-23. Download and install the Tor browser.
+24. Download and install the Tor browser.
 Edits the application launcher icon to look for "browser-tor".

-24. Install `vim` and `vim-plugins` and then set the user vimrc.
+25. Install `vim` and `vim-plugins` and then set the user vimrc.

-25. Install `neovim` and `neovim-plugins` and then set the user init.vim.
+26. Install `neovim` and `neovim-plugins` and then set the user init.vim.

+27. Install LazyVim for Neovim and its dependencies.

-26. Install VirtualBox and kernel modules (dkms) for running it (host).
+28. Install VirtualBox and kernel modules (dkms) for running it (host).

-27. Install kernel modules (dkms) and tools for VirtualBox guests.
+29. Install kernel modules (dkms) and tools for VirtualBox guests.

-28. Install Wine not-emulator, along with the Mono and browser and some audio libraries.
+30. Install Wine not-emulator, along with the Mono and browser and some audio libraries.

 #### 8) Themes

 ```
-1) Back                 6) Plata (GTK)        11) Colorific themes
+1) Back                           8) Materia (KDE)
-2) All                  7) Materia (GTK)      12) Timed backgrounds
+2) All                            9) Fonts
-3) Arc (GTK)            8) Materia (KDE)
+3) Arc (GTK)                     10) Papirus (icons)
-4) Arc (KDE)            9) Fonts
+4) Arc (KDE)                     11) Colorific themes
-5) Adapta (GTK)        10) Papirus (icons)
+5) Adapta (GTK)                  12) Nightfox themes
+6) Plata (GTK)                   13) Timed backgrounds
+7) Materia (GTK)                 14) Dynamic wallpapers (Plasma)
 ```

 3. Download, compile, and install a